podlen/3Dmodeli-zakljucna_naloga/README.md

-# Project Title
+# Določanje lokacije in sile udarca na plošči z uporabo nevronskih mrež

 ## Description

-This repository contains the 3D models and associated files for [Briefly describe your project/thesis and the purpose of the 3D-printed parts].
+This repository contains the 3D models for an experimental system designed to determine the location and force of impacts on a 3D-printed plate using machine (deep) learning.
+The system includes a 3D-printed plate equipped with four 3D-printed resistive sensors to measure dynamic structural response.

 ## Files Overview